IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Enum Modelled](images/enum-added.png)

 >[!Tip]
-> Starting your `Enum` literal values from `1`, as opposed to `0`, is a good practice to avoid / detect "default initialization bugs" as uninitialized enums will have a value of `0`.
+> Starting your `Enum` literal values from `1`, as opposed to `0`, is a good practice to catch "default initialization bugs" as uninitialized enums will have a value of `0`.

-Add status attribute to the `Order`
+Add a Status attribute to the `Order`
 * On your `Order` entity, add an attribute named `Status` of type `OrderStatus`.

 ![Add Order Status](images/model-order-status.png)

-You can now apply your modeling changes to your code base.
+You can now apply your modeling changes to your codebase.
 * Save your Modeling (`ctrl`+ `s`).
 * Run the `Software Factory` (`F5`) this will produce all the code related to your Domain Modeling.
 * Feel free to review / explore the changes in the `Software Factory` dialog.
+* If you double-click on any of the changing files, the changes will be opened in the configured diff tool.
+(Visual Studio Code -> Visual Studio are the defaults)

+![Software Factory After Domain](images/software-factory-domain-done.png)

+Apply the Changes.
 * Click `Apply Changes`.

-![Software Factory After Domain](images/software-factory-domain-done.png)

 ## Service Modelling

 Next up you are going to want to model the services of your application.
-Look at the domain `Customer`s and `Product`s are really supporting data for `Basket`s and `Order`s.
-Given that, you can easily use Intent Architect to create these CRUD services for you.
+Looking at the domain `Customer`s and `Product`s are really just supporting data for `Basket`s and `Order`s.
+Given that, you can easily use Intent Architect to create CRUD services for these.

 * Open the `Services Designer`.
-* In the `TreeView` panel (Center), right-click on `Services Package` (Root node of the tree) and click `Create CQRS CRUD Operations`.
+* In the `TreeView Panel` (Center), right-click on the root node of the tree(SimplifiedEShopTutorial.Services) and click `Create CQRS CRUD Operations`.
 * In the dialog box select `Customer`.
 * Click `Done.`

 ![Customer Service Added](images/crud-customer-service.png)

-Looking at what has been created, you can see a logical `Customer` service in a `CQRS` style.
-Intent has all the basic CRUD operations you'd expect to see.
+Look at what has been created, you can see a logical `Customer` service in a `CQRS` style.
+Intent has added all the basic CRUD operations you'd expect to see.

 >[!Note]
 > Simplifying it a bit, the CQRS paradigm is about separating server instructions into two groups
->* Commands, these mutate / change the servers state.
+>* `Commands`, these mutate / change the servers state.
->* Queries, these only read state, never changing it.
+>* `Query`s, these only read state, never changing it.

 Your next action is to expose these commands and queries as REST end points.

 * Click on `CreateCustomerCommand`.
 * Hold down `Shift`.
 * Click on `GetCustomersQuery`.
 * You should have all the `Command`s and `Query`s highlighted
-* Right-click on any of the highlighted items and select `Expose as Http Endpoint`
+* Right-click on any of the highlighted items and select `Expose as Http Endpoint`.

 ![Expose Customer Service](images/expose-as-endpoints-customer.png)

 >[!Tip]
 > When modelling services in Intent Architect you are modelling application level services, i.e. they are not necessarily available for remote access.
 In this tutorial you have chosen to expose your services as Http REST endpoints.

 Similarly, create a CRUD Service for `Product`s, don't forget to expose them so that we can interact with them through Swagger later on.

 * Create your CRUD `Product` service, in the same way you made the `Customer` service.

+Your result, should look are follows:

 ![Expose Customer Service](images/crud-product-service.png)

-At this point is might, you can apply these changes to see how your modelling to translating into code.
+At this point, you can apply these changes and see how your modelling is translating into code.

 * Save your Modeling (`ctrl`+ `s`).
-* Run the `Software Factory` (`F5`) this will produce all the code to the two services you just modeled.
+* Run the `Software Factory` (`F5`) this will produce all the code for the two services you just modeled.
 * Feel free to review / explore the changes in the `Software Factory` dialog.
 * Click `Apply Changes`.

 ![Customer / Product Services Generated](images/software-factory-create-customer-product-services.png)

 >[!Tip]
-> Using Intent Architects CRUD modules to create services can be a great productivity boost whether you using them as-is or using them as a starting point to extend.
+> Using Intent Architects CRUD modules to create services can be a great productivity boost whether you are using them as-is or as a starting point to extend.

 Now let's look at our `Basket` service.
 These operations are going to be more bespoke in nature.
 Online shopping carts usually don't have an explicit creation step, but rather create themselves lazily on demand, so lets model it that way.
 You are going to create a `Command` called `GetBasketById` which will create or get the customer's basket and return it as a `BasketDto`.
 It will also use the `Customer`'s Id as the `Basket`'s Id, this means a customer can only ever have 1 basket and it can be persist and easily identified across visits to our site.

 Before we create the `Command`, lets design it's return type `BasketDto`.

-* In the `TreeView` panel (Center), right-click on `Services Package` (Root node of the tree) and click `Add Folder`.
+* In the `TreeView Panel` (Center), right-click on the root node and click `Add Folder`.
 * Name the folder `Baskets`.
 * Right-click on the `Baskets` folder, and select `New DTO`.
 * Name the Dto, `BasketDto`.